What stimuli must I avoid during my reboot (did I relapse)?

 I don't have a problem with advertisement, as long as it is offline.
 Weird, right?
 (LINK)

-My advice is to avoid actively seeking all artificial sexual stimuli.
-If it's not a real person, just say no.
+My advice is to avoid actively seeking all artificial sexual stimuli during your reboot.
+If it’s not a real person, just say no.

 In this regard, accidental exposure to something arousing is not a relapse.
-In fact, I seriously doubt any incidental images of anything, including hard core porn, could set one back.
+In fact, I seriously doubt any incidental images of anything, including hardcore porn, could set one back (unless one acts on it by fantasizing about it or seeking more).
 Sensitization occurs when an addict purposely pursues his addiction.
 Animal experiments show that actively choosing to take a drug wires up the brain differently from having it injected with no conditioned stimulus.
-Pursuing or working for the addictive drug causes sensitization - which is THE core addiction brain change.
+Pursuing or working for the addictive drug causes sensitization – which is THE core addiction brain change – and also the one that is at the core of porn-induced sexual dysfunctions in those who aren’t fully addicted.
 The animal associates taking the drug with its own deliberate action, and the brain wires accordingly.

 The types of questions that constantly pop up involve, "Is it OK to....